Winter Lawn Care

-Follow these simple steps to keep your landscape healthy this winter.
+Follow these simple steps to keep your lawn and landscape healthy this winter.

 - Avoid walking on your lawn it if it is dormant or frozen.

 - Frozen grass blades have ice crystals between the leaf cells to protect the cells from damage.
 If you walk on frozen grass, the pressure pushes the ice crystals into the cells within the leaf and causes them to pierce the cell walls.
 Walking on frozen grass shouldn't kill it, but in spring the damaged areas may turn brown.

 - Foot traffic and landscape equipment on a dormant lawn will crush the dry, delicate crowns, possibly damaging or killing the grass.